 codings_means, codings_log_var = self._encoder.encode(

-torch.tensor(X, device=DEVICE, dtype=torch.float32)
+torch.tensor(x, device=DEVICE, dtype=torch.float32)

 )